 - 1. A headset (headphones and a microphone that reduces background noise) - 2.
 A webcam that supports HD video - 3.
 A computer that meets the following minimum specifications: - 4.
-9th Generation Intel i7-9750, Windows 10 64 bit Pro or Home, NVIDIA GeForce GTX 1650 4GB GDDR5, 16GB DDR4-2666MHz 2x8GB, 1TB M,2 PCIe NVMe - 5.
 A stable, reliable internet connection that supports 10 Mbps or higher downloads